wxie2017/wxie2017.github.io/pages/speech/story_of_rooster.md

 That weekend, my family had a chicken meal.
 I didn't eat.

 This ends the story of little follower.
 However, I cannot get away with him from my mind.
-I sometimes asked myself why I still remember little flower after so many years, and I could not get an answer that satisfied myself.
+I sometimes asked myself why I still remember a rooster after so many years, and I could not get an answer that satisfied myself.

 I just want to show my respect to a wonderful creature who had lived his life with